r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       Error:
       !
 Must remove row with a single valid subscript. x Subscript `foo(bar)` has the wrong type `logical`. i It must be numeric or character.
-      Caused by error:
-      !
-Must extract element with a single valid subscript. x Subscript has the wrong type `logical`. i It must be numeric or character.

 # vec_as_location() requires integer, character, or logical inputs